inbo/coding-club/docs/index.md

 # INBO Coding club

-Welcome to the INBO coding club, a peer-learning R-group

 ## Introduction

+Welcome to the INBO coding club, a peer-learning R-group.
 In January 2018, inspired by other examples, some enthousiastic researchers at the Research Institute for Nature and Forest (INBO) started a coding club at INBO.

 It required a mission to be trustworthy: